fils/fils/README.md

 ### About me

+I am part of the [Ronin Institute](https://ronininstitute.org/about/) now.
-I work for the Consortium for Ocean Leadership.
-They are headquartered in Washington D.C..
-However, I live and work from a small town in Iowa, Slater.
-Iowa is my home state and I have lived here all my life.
+I live and work from Slater, a small town in Iowa.
+Iowa is my home state and I have lived here all my life and always plan to.

 ### Stats

 Some auto generated stats from [github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
 Not sure if they track the private repos though, need to look into that.
-For this most part this is just data without context.  :)
+For this most part this is just data without context, so of no real use.

 ![stats](https://github-readme-stats.vercel.app/api?username=fils&show_icons=true&theme=buefy&hide_rank=true)